Export spatial data collected by GoPro Max

 Important

-- Videos captured in a single continuous session should be stored together.
-Do not mix them with videos from other sessions.
+- Videos from a single continuous collection session should be stored together separately.
+Do not mix videos from other collection sessions.

-- Copy, do not cut: Use the copy operation.
-Keep the original data on the memory card as a backup until the mapping is successful.
+- Choose copy, not cut: Use the copy operation.
+Retain the original data on the memory card until mapping succeeds as a safety backup.

-- Do not operate directly on the memory card: For subsequent data uploads, always use the files on the local hard drive to avoid data corruption due to card reader issues.
+- Do not operate directly on the memory card: When uploading data later, always use files from the local hard drive to avoid data corruption due to poor card reader contact.

-- File size: Confirm that the local file size matches that on the memory card.
+- File size: Confirm local file sizes match those on the memory card.

-- File count: If long videos were captured, ensure all segments such as
+- File count: For long recordings, ensure all segments like

-GS01...,GS02..., etc., are complete without missing any intermediate parts. - File organization: If multiple video segments were captured, verify that the organized videos belong to the same collection task to avoid mixing with other collected videos.
+GS01...,GS02...are present without missing any middle segments. - File grouping: If multiple videos were recorded, confirm that organized videos belong to the same collection task.
+Avoid mixing files from different sessions.

-- Preview video files: Before uploading the data, play and preview the
+- Preview video files: Before uploading, play the

-.360or.LRVvideo files on your computer to confirm they can be played smoothly without issues like black screens or distorted frames.
+.360or.LRVvideo files on the computer to ensure they play smoothly without issues like black screens or garbled frames.

-The original video files generated by GoPro Max have the suffix .360, which you can play on your computer by installing the official GoPro Player for processing.
+Raw video files generated by GoPro Max have the .360 suffix.
+You can play them using the official GoPro Player software.

 - Required software: GoPro Player (Windows / macOS)